Dedicated to Creating Healthier Communities

 Breast cancer under 40: A young nurse shares her surprising cancer journey

-When 38-year-old Autumn Landos walked into CHI Franciscan breast surgeon Lynne Clark’s office in 2016, she was more concerned with her mother’s health than her own.
+When 38-year-old Autumn Landos walked into Virginia Mason Franciscan Health breast surgeon Lynne Clark’s office in 2016, she was more concerned with her mother’s health than her own.
 Autumn’s mother had just been diagnosed with breast cancer, and Autumn drove her to the appointment for moral support.

 During the appointment, though, discussion turned to the family’s strong history of breast cancer.
 Genetic testing had revealed that Autumn’s mother carried the CHEK2 genetic mutation, linked to increased risk for cancers of the breast, prostate and colon.
 Although Autumn hadn’t tested positive for the mutation herself, her mother’s positive result vastly increased her own risk for cancer.